Mother and baby and county home institutions

 The Act also includes a process for appeals for applicants.

-In the meantime, you can read Mother and Baby Institutions Payment Scheme: Your questions answered, published by the Department of Children, Equality, Disability, Integration and Youth.
+You can also find information on the Mother and Baby Institutions Payment Scheme: Your questions answered, published by the Department of Children, Equality, Disability, Integration and Youth.

 Dignified burial